 Notice anything about the images above?
 Well, apart from them being all of mountains and snow that is.
 That's right, there are no ski resorts, lifts, pylons or revolving restaurants.
-Just mountains, pristine and unsullied by man.
+Just mountains, pristine and unspoilt.

-For both experienced ski mountaineers and piste skiers wanting a change from the busy resorts and lift queues in the Alps, the Picos de Europa and neighbouring Cantabrian mountains are perfect for getting away from it all on a ski touring holiday, just a short hop from the U.K. Here we've compiled a description of the sport for those who are new to it.
+For both experienced ski mountaineers and piste skiers wanting a change from the busy resorts and lift queues elsewhere, the Picos de Europa and neighbouring Cantabrian mountains are perfect for getting away from it all on a ski touring holiday.
+Here we've compiled a description of the sport for those who are new to it.

 An Introduction to Ski Touring

 If you've never ventured off-piste before but have been on one or two ski holidays previously, you can enjoy a ski touring holiday with Picos Rock and Snow.
 A steady snowplough technique will allow you to get around in the mountains once you've mastered the art of kick-turns - changing direction on the spot by lifting one ski at a time and turning to face the other way.

 So what's the difference between ski touring and ski mountaineering?
 Basically, ski touring is walking on snow using downhill skis.
 Ski mountaineering includes the use of ice axe and crampons to take your ski touring a step further, allowing you to strap your skis to your pack (or leave them at the base) and make summits otherwise unattainable.
 Other terms used are backcountry skiing (U.S. and Canada) and ski randonnée (French Alpine).